b-rodrigues/treemerge/Readme.md

 # treemerge

+*Caveat emptor: The code of this project is 100% clanker-generated.*

 `treemerge` recursively scans a directory tree, identifies plain-text files, and concatenates them into one or more output files.
 Each file is preceded by a header showing its relative path.
 The tool is designed for building reproducible text corpora, audits, and archival bundles — especially for supplying contextual text to LLMs.

 ## Features